pasky/pachi/MORE.md

 By default each slave uses all cores available (1 thread per core).

 See distributed/distributed.c for details and more options.

-## Large Patterns

-Pachi uses MM patterns to guide tree search.
-The pattern matcher runs on the cpu each time a new node is explored (see pattern/README for details).
-Right now prediction rate is about 37%.

-One benefit of MM is that the weights are very small.
-If you used previous Pachi versions, it's no longer necessary to install extra files to get patterns working.
-Patterns should load instantly now and take up very little memory.

-## Joseki engine

-When playing without dcnn Pachi uses a joseki engine to improve play during the opening.
-The "Joseki Moves" gogui analyze command can be used to display what moves Pachi would consider in a given position.
-Just keep in mind these are "Pachi joseki moves": moves Pachi might want to play at around 3k level.
-For a full joseki reference from a player's point of view see Kogo joseki dictionary for example.

-To run Pachi without joseki engine:
-   `pachi --nodcnn --nojoseki -t =5000`

-## Opening book

-> Mostly useful when running without dcnn (dcnn can deal with fuseki).

-Pachi can use an opening book in a Fuego-compatible format - you can obtain one at http://gnugo.baduk.org/fuegoob.htm and use it in Pachi with the -f parameter:

-	pachi -f book.dat ...

-You may wish to append some custom Pachi opening book lines to book.dat;
-take them from the book.dat.extra file.
-If using the default Fuego book, you may want to remove the lines listed in book.dat.bad.

-## Greedy Pachi

-> Mostly useful when running without dcnn

-Normally, Pachi cares only for win or loss and does not take into account the point amount.
-This means that it will play slack endgame when winning and crazy moves followed with a resign when losing.

-It may give you a more pleasurable playing experience if Pachi _does_ take into account the point size, strives for a maximum (reasonable) win margin when winning and minimal point loss when losing.
-This is possible by using the maximize_score parameter, e.g.:

-	pachi -t _1200 threads=8,maximize_score

-This enables an aggressive dynamic komi usage and end result margin is included in node values aside of winrate.
-Pachi will also enter scoring even when losing (normally, Pachi will never pass in that case).
-Note that if you pass any 'dynkomi' parameter to Pachi, you will reset the values set by 'maximize_score'.

-Note that Pachi in this mode may be slightly weaker, and result margin should not be taken into account when judging either player's strength.
-During the game, the winning/losing margin can be approximated from Pachi's "extra komi" or "xkomi" reporting in the progress messages.

 ## Setting Engine Options Over GTP